Aidge ONNX tutorial#

 Updating ONNX import#

-We have seen how to handle GenericOperator in order to generate an export or run inference.
-However, this is not the only approach we can have to support an unsupported operator.
+We have seen how to handle a GenericOperator in order to generate an export or run inference.
+However, this is not the only approach available when dealing with an operator that is not natively supported.

-As stated above, the Swish function is the composition of an Exp
+As mentioned earlier, the Swish function is composed of the Exp

 , Add